shanect7/video-game-tittle-screen-design/README.md

 ## (Stretch Goal) Section 3: Animated Text
 NOTE: This is optional!
 (I will be showing you something you have not learned yet)

+On the main menu of Minecraft you'll notice that flashing yellow text right by the title.
+Such text is called "splash text."

+In order to recreate this we will create a `<div>` within the `<div>` with the class named 'bg' `` e
+``

 [Remove later]
 HTML Answer: